 - The school began to pursue accreditation through ACSI in 2008 for grades K through 8 but did not become a candidate until 2013 after the school board officially decided to apply.
 The school was officially accredited by ACSI (which is recognized by the KY Department of Education) in 2016.
 Accreditation assists the school in becoming a better provider of academic and spiritual education for our families by holding it accountable and recognizing its accomplishments.

 In 2016, Principal Grice communicated to the school board the need to begin preparing for the future of LFCA.
 The board began a nationwide search for candidates for an Assistant Principal position with the intent to promote to Principal.
 A little over a year into the process, Mr. Grice brought a resume of an individual that he felt strongly could fulfill this position.
 After the board reviewed the resume and qualifications of this individual, interviewed the candidate, and voted; they named Chris Driscoll the Assistant Principal for Development in 2017.
 Mr. Driscoll was previously the middle school language arts teacher and Technology Coordinator of LFCA.
-As was the original plan, Chris Driscoll became the Principal in 2018 and still serves in that capacity.
-Mr. Driscoll is continuing the forward direction of the school.
-He has overseen the following:
+As was the original plan, Chris Driscoll became the Principal in 2018 and oversaw the following:

 - Institution of elective courses for the middle school program in the fall of 2018.